fergd/fergdblog/_posts/2016-06-01-Documenting-Your-Professional-Life.markdown

 ### Step-By-Steps

 I’m an adjunct instructor by night, and I love coaching and teaching, so perhaps the desire comes a bit more quickly to me, but that doesn’t mean teaching necessarily comes naturally.
-If I find I’m learning something new, such as creating an automated task for [resizing images](http://christanfergus.com/bulk-image-optimization-with-grunt), or learning how to build a plywood desk, I immediately open up a Google Doc and start documenting my process.
+If I find I’m learning something new, such as setting up a [retro gaming system](http://christanfergus.com/RetroPie-Gaming), or learning how to build a plywood desk, I immediately open up a Google Doc and start documenting my process.
 This accomplishes two important things:

 1. I learn much better.
 Writing about my experience solidifies those neural pathways.
 2. You have a trail of proof of all the crazy things you just did, because trust me, you'll forget.